 On Dec.
 16, 1909, at the age of 81 years, six months and 26 days, she succumbed to death in Guthrie.
 An obituary was printed in the Columbus (KS) Weekly Advocate, which noted that her last words were "All is well" and that "Well may it be said of her, 'Blessed are the dead which die in the Lord, they rest from their works do follow them'."
 All of her children attended the funeral, except for John and William who lived away at great distances.
 Also there were "a very large congregation of neighbors and friends."
 Rev. Thomas J. Caldwell preached the service, held in the Methodist Episcopal Church.

-Son John L. Burgoyne (1854- ? ) was born in 1854 in Indiana.
+Son John L. Burgoyne (1854-1911) was born in 1854 in Indiana.
 He moved with his parents during the 1870s to Kansas and in 1880, unmarried at the age of 26, helped on their farm in Richland, Labette County.
 At some point, John relocated to Buffalo, NY, where he secured employment as a "compounder" in a distillery, likely the one superintended by his uncle, Robert L. Burgoyne.
 In October 1893, in nuptials held in the rectory of St. Ann's Church on East 12th Street in New York City, John married Marguerite "Maggie" Diller (July 1863- ? ), daughter of Bavarian-born Francis X. Diller.
 Reported the Buffalo Sunday Morning News, it was a "very pretty wedding....
 Miss Katherine Diller and Andrew B. Diller, sister and brother of the bride, acted as bridesmand and best man respectively.
 A wedding dinner was held at the residence of the bride's father, only relatives and a few intimate friends being present."
 He was nine years older than his bride.
 They became the parents of three -- Robert F. Burgoyne, Kathryn E. Burgoyne and J. Evan Burgoyne.
-The couple lived in Buffalo, NY at the address of 14 Auchinvole Avenue, and John was a member of the Revere Council of the Royal Arcanum.
-John died in Buffalo on Nov.
+The United States Censuses of 1900 and 1910 show the family living at 14 Auchinvole Avenue.
+John was a member of the Revere Council of the Royal Arcanum.
+Sadly, John died at home in Buffalo on Nov.
 18, 1911, of causes not yet known.
 An obituary in the Buffalo Evening News reported that funeral services were held in the Church of the Annunciation.
 An obituary also appeared in the Black Rock (NY) International Gazette.
 Now widowed, Margaret moved her family to the Bronx, New York, and is shown there in the 1920 census.
 That year, she had no job, but depended on income from her son and possibly rents from her sister Kathryn Diller who lived in the household.

 Son James Harris Burgoyne (1855-1872) was born on Sept.
 2, 1855 in Wayne County, IN and grew up in Catlin, Vermilion County, IL.
 Sadly, he only lived to the age of 16 and was gathered in by the spirit of death on May 4, 1872.
 His remains rest under a tall shaft marker in Mount Vernon Cemetery in Catlin.